-When you choose to do business with a broker for the purchase of a property, the OACIQ recommends the use of the form Exclusive Brokerage Contract – Purchase for the purchase of:
+When you choose to be represented by a broker for the purchase of a property, the OACIQ mandatory form Exclusive Brokerage Contract – Purchase must be used for the purchase of:

 A residential immovable containing less than 5 dwellings